ankemp/stalker2-mod-manager/README.md

 - ✅ Database management utilities

 ### 🚧 **In Progress / Remaining Features**

-**Core Integration:**
-- Integration of Nexus API with UI (connecting download functionality)
-- Integration of file manager with UI (deployment dialogs)
-- Update checking and notifications in UI
-- Error handling and user feedback integration

 **Polish & Production:**
 - Final testing and bug fixes